barmanrajdeep/Online-dictionary/README.md

 # Online-dictionary

 Look for the meaning of words.
-You can also add to it words that are not present.
+You can also, add to it new words.